It Takes Two (Rob Base & DJ E-Z Rock song)

 "It Takes Two" is a song by New York City hip-hop duo Rob Base & DJ E-Z Rock that became a top-40 single and was later certified platinum by the Recording Industry Association of America (RIAA).
-Since it was released in 1988 by Profile Records, the song has been covered and sampled by several recording artists.
+Since its release in 1988 by Profile Records, the song has been covered and sampled by several recording artists.

 "There are many critics and listeners who claim that Rob Base & DJ EZ Rock's 'It Takes Two' is the greatest hip-hop single ever cut," noted music critic Stephen Thomas Erlewine of AllMusic.
 "It's hard to disagree with them."
 Spin magazine published a list titled "100 Greatest Singles of All Time" in 1989 and ranked "It Takes Two" at number one.
 In 2021, it was listed at number 116 on Rolling Stones "Top 500 Best Songs of All Time".

 Composition and background

 The song was produced by Rob Base, DJ E-Z Rock, and William Hamilton and built around the Think break sample and other elements from Lyn Collins' 1972 song "Think (About It)."
 Rhonda Parris was brought in by Profile Records to sing the hook.
-The song was sampled in November 1989 by the female dance-pop trio Seduction in their hit song "Two to Make It Right" (lyrics only) as well as by the Black Eyed Peas in their 2009 hit "Rock That Body."
+The song was sampled in November 1989 by the female dance-pop trio Seduction in their hit song "Two to Make It Right" (lyrics only); it was also sampled by the Black Eyed Peas in their 2009 hit "Rock That Body."